 Identifies articles on librarianship, information science, and related fields.
 Includes many related areas such as publishing, and applications of information technology in specific fields.
 The database abstracts over 550 periodicals from more than 60 countries and in over 20 different languages.

-Full test access to all articles in the Chronicle of Higher Education.
+Full text access to all articles in the Chronicle of Higher Education.

 The Chronicle of Higher Education is the No. 1 source of news, information, and jobs for college and university faculty members and administrators.
 Online, The Chronicle is published every weekday and is the top destination for news, advice, and jobs for people in academe.